Palkovsky/nonok/README.md

 `{{ raw }} ... {{ endraw }}`

-Body of raw tag will be interpreted as plain text, ignoring all characters.
+Body of raw tag will be interpreted as plain text, ignoring all special characters.

 ### Rendering